Car & Motor Vehicle Accident Lawyers in Halifax & Annapolis Valley

 - Up to $250.00 per week in income loss

-- Up to $50,000.00 over a (usual) maximum period of 4 years, for medical expenses, treatments, and rehabilitation that you have had to access because of the injuries occasioned by the motor vehicle accident
+- Up to $50,000.00 over a (usual) maximum period of 4 years, for medical expenses, treatments, and rehabilitation that are as a result of the injuries sustained from the motor vehicle accident.

 Section C – Vehicle & Property Damage

 Section D – Injured by Unidentified or Uninsured Driver

 Section D of the Insurance Act covers the situations where you are involved in an accident, and the at-fault party doesn’t have insurance or can’t be identified.
-This situation doesn’t arise often, but if it does, you can access Section D of your own vehicle’s policy as if your policy was there to cover the claims that would have otherwise been paid for by the at-fault party’s insurance.
+This situation doesn’t arise often, but if it does, you can access Section D of your own vehicle’s policy.
+In this way, your policy is there to cover the claims that would have otherwise been paid for by the at-fault party’s insurance.